Nancy Ann Neudauer, PhD

 Visiting Mathematician – to serve at the national offices of the MAA

-AIMS and NEI – invited to teach four graduate classes through the Next Enstein Initiative at the African Institute for Mathematical Studies
+AIMS and NEI – invited to teach eight graduate classes through the Next Enstein Initiative at the African Institute for Mathematical Studies

 Fulbright Award – grant to South Africa

 Fulbright Specialist – awarded a place on the Fulbright Specialist Roster

 Board of Editors of the College Math Journal

 Berglund Fellow — Berglund Institute for Internet Studies

 MAA Committee on Sessions of Contributed Papers